ChrisEssery/group-project/Portfolio/UX_Design.md

 There was plenty of scope to include more stakeholders to this list of four, however due to time-constraints we decided that four stakeholders would suffice to inform us during the each sprint.

+## End-Users

 <div align="center">

 ![alt text](https://github.com/ChrisEssery/group-project/blob/dev/Logo/user_bob_profile.jpg)

 </div>

+### Motivations
+Bill enjoys playing board games, but he has no experience with digital games.
+He wants a challenge, but he wants to do this with friends or family.
+He also doesn't want to get lost in the complexity of a 'busy' interface.
+He wants to play games to stimulate his brain and learn more.
+He thinks that online games aren't just for teenagers, they're for people of all ages, and that if the process of playing online games was made more accessible and easy-to-understand then there would be a greater uptake in online games among older adults.

+### Expectations

+### Special Requirements

 |                                                                             User's story                                                 |